 Multiple Styles (Agile, Kanban, Scrum) and Project Views

-Asana is flexible enough to support Agile, Kanban, and Scrum styles of project management.
+Asana is flexible enough to support Agile, Kanban, and Scrum project management styles.
 You can mix and match various types like bug tracking, product launches, work requests, sprint planning, roadmaps, and feedback to ensure Asana matches your style of operation.

 Users can also view and manage projects in different ways.
-You can use Asana Kanban boards, a timeline view, or a plain and simple calendar view.
+For example, you can use Kanban boards, a timeline view, or a plain and simple calendar view.
 Moreover, you can access a short-term outlook for adjustments or a long-term, big-picture view of the projects.
 You can even create customizable dashboards to see the most important updates first.

-Despite all Asana’s features, you can take its functionality to the next level by integrating it with other tools.
-It supports software integration across communication, connectors, IT and development, finance, HR, productivity, reporting, marketing, design, sales, services, security, and compliance.
+Despite all of Asana’s task management features, you can take its performance to the next level by integrating it with other tools.
+The software integrates across communication, connectors, IT and development, finance, HR, productivity, reporting, marketing, design, sales, services, security, and compliance.
 Available integrations vary depending on the package you’re on.

 Asana Project Management Software – Weaknesses